Offline detection of change-points in the mean for stationary graph signals: Proof of Theorems 1 and 2

 where $\eta \in \R^{T \times p}$ is a matrix whose rows follow a centered multivariate Gaussian distribution with covariance matrix $\mathbb{I}_p$.
 It is easy to show that $W(\tmu)$ satisfies \Definition{def:Isonormal}.

-\Theorem{Theorem:model_selection}, which can be found as Theorem 4.18 in \cite{Massart2003}, details the model selection procedure and provide us with an oracle-type inequality for this kind of estimators.
-The result applies for a more general model selection procedure which allows us to deal with non linear models.
-Both \Theorem{Th:main_result} and \Theorem{Th:variable_selection_oracle} are a direct consequence of this result.
+\Theorem{Theorem:model_selection}, which can be found as Theorem 4.18 in \cite{Massart2003}, details the model selection procedure and provides us with an oracle-type inequality for this kind of estimators.
+The result applies for a more general model selection procedure which allows us to deal with non-linear models.
+Both Theorem 1 and Theorem 2 are a direct consequence of this result.

-\begin{theorem}{ } Let $\{S_m\}_{m \in M}$ be some finite or countable collection of closed convex subsets of $\Hil$.
-It is assume that for any $m \in M$, there exits some a.s continuous version $W$ of the isonormal process on $S_m$.
+\begin{customthm}{3}{ } Let $\{S_m\}_{m \in M}$ be some finite or countable collection of closed convex subsets of $\Hil$.
+It is assumed that for any $m \in M$, there exits some almost surely continuous version $W$ of the isonormal process on $S_m$.
 Assume furthermore the existence of some positive and non-decreasing continuous function $\phi_m$ defined on $(0, + \infty)$ such that $\phi_m(x)/x$ is non-increasing and

 for any positive x and any point $h$ in $S_m$.
 Let define $D_m>0$ such that

 and consider some family of weights $\{ x_m \}_{m \in M}$ such that

 Let $K$ be some constant with $K>1$ and take